MSTecs/Azure-DevDays/Module 3/Lab-3.md

 ![](images/4.png)

-5. Go to Monitoring Tab and Set No for Enable container monitoring
+5. Go to Monitoring Tab and Set **No** for Enable container monitoring

 ![](images/monitor.png)

-6. click on **Review + create**, after Azure makes the review click on create
+6. click on **Review + create**, after Azure completes the review click on create

 ![](images/5.png)